maxdotdotg/csv_normalizer/README.md

 # normalizer
-Python script to normalize data from a csv for further analysis/processing/prodding.
+A Python 3 script to normalize data from a csv for further analysis/processing/prodding.

 Goals:
 * The entire CSV is in the UTF-8 character set.